Comment on page

 Descriptive Metadata: Each dataset must be accompanied by information (metadata) providing sufficient context for peer review and reuse of the data.
 Therefore, each dataset at BCO-DMO has its own metadata page, which describes the "who/what/where/how" information about how the data were generated.

 The organization of your data can vary depending on the data type.
-We have specific guidance for data tables, genetic accessions, image/video datasets and Models & Code.
+See all pages under the "Prepare" section for specific guidance for data tables, genetic accessions, image/video datasets and Models & Code, and Large Datasets.
 We also have guidance for certain research programs or projects, such as GEOTRACES.